 Why do people steal catalytic converters?

 The metals which clean a cars’ toxic gases include platinum, palladium, and rhodium, which are all highly valuable.

-Rhodium can command prices of up to £2,000 an ounce, twice the value of gold.
-Palladium and platinum trade at 70-80 per cent of the value of gold.
+Rhodium recently hit an 11-year high of £7,700 an ounce, five times the value of gold.
+Palladium and platinum trade at 70-80 percent of the value of gold.

-Individually they do not contain a great deal of precious metal.
+Individually catalytic converters do not contain a great deal of precious metal.
 However, organised crime gangs steal them to order for shipment abroad to factories that will salvage the precious metal on an industrial basis.

 How do thieves steal catalytic converters?